LeonBonetti/15Minutes/GeniusAnswer/README.md

   - Save the token key in some place to we use later

 ### Let's code
-First of all, wee need to import the libraries thar will be used, so, create a file named `src/index.ts`.
+First of all, wee need to import the libraries that will be used, so, create a file named `src/index.ts`.
 ```
 import telegram from 'node-telegram-bot-api';
 import wikipedia from 'wikipedia';